jakeyk11/ml-algorithms-from-scratch/README.md

 </details>

 ## Project Description
 Python implementation of a variety of Machine Learning (ML) algorithms from scratch, drawing <a href="#inspiration">inspiration</a> from various tutorials and training courses.
 This work involves the application of Object-Oriented Programming to produce supervised and unsupervised ML models, with the neccessary testing completed in order to demonstrate performance.
-Each ML algorithm is represented as an object that includes fit, predict and visualise methods to not only provide the functionality, but give the user a visual represetation of the statistical methods applied.
+Each ML algorithm is represented as an object that includes fit, predict and visualise methods to not only provide the functionality, but give the user a visual reprensetation of the statistical methods applied.

 ## Folder Structure